 The program has no visible window.
 It is not a Windows system file.
 The software uses ports to connect to or from a LAN or the Internet.
-The cnab4rpk.exe file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+The cnab4rpk.exe file is a Verisign signed file.
+Therefore the technical security rating is 29% dangerous, however you should also read the user reviews.

 Recommended: Identify cnab4rpk.exe related errors